Scalr/terraform-provider-scalr/docs/data-sources/scalr_workspace.md

 * `execution-mode` - Execution mode of the workspace.
 * `terraform_version` - The version of Terraform used for this workspace.
 * `working_directory` - A relative path that Terraform will execute within.
-* `run_operation_timeout` - The number of minutes the run operation can be executed before termination.
+* `run_operation_timeout` - The number of minutes run operation can be executed before termination.
 * `module_version_id` - The identifier of a module version in the format `modver-<RANDOM STRING>`.
 * `tag_ids` - List of tag IDs associated with the workspace.
 * `vcs_provider_id` - The identifier of a VCS provider in the format `vcs-<RANDOM STRING>`.